 Today's Herzl Family Practice Centre provides a comprehensive range of medical and social services to a clientele that cuts across all socio-economic levels and ethnic groups.
 In addition, today's facilities are part of the resources of a modern teaching hospital connected to McGill University's Faculty of Medicine and a highly regarded training facility for doctors of family medicine affiliated with McGill's Department of Family Medicine.
 The permanent staff of family physicians at the HFPC is on the faculty at McGill and is responsible for supervising undergraduate medical students and fully qualified graduate resident physicians over a two-year period.
 The supervisors are full-time and part-time practising physicians who also are certified by the College of Family Physicians of Canada , from where the Centre proudly receives its full accreditation every 2-5 years.

-Filmmaker Ezra Soiferman spends a year at the Goldman Herzl Family Practice Centre, documenting the institution's mosaic of patients, staff and stories throughout its milestone 100th anniversary year, under the guidance of its Director and JGH Chief of Family Medicine, Dr. Michael Malus.
-The documentary is now available.
+Filmmaker Ezra Soiferman spends a year at the Goldman Herzl Family Practice Centre, part of the Jewish General Hospital (JGH), a member institution of the Integrated Health and Social Services University Network for West-Central Montreal (West-Central Montreal Health), documenting the institution's mosaic of patients, staff and stories throughout its milestone 100th anniversary year.